Cycle 4 Leukaemia

 On the 17th March 2004 my whole world came crashing down !!!

-I was diagnosed ( by pure chance ) as having Chronic Myloid Leukaemia and if untreated I was given between 3 - 6 months left to live :-o .
+I was diagnosed ( by pure chance ) as having Chronic Myloid Leukaemia and if left undiagnosed or untreated I was given between 3 - 6 months left to live :-o .
 I was only 31 years old !!! .....

 .......
 Life as I knew it ended in that split second .